 Rule 1027.
-When men are working in the square of the hatch, bales of cotton, wool, cork, gunny bags, or other similar articles shall not be hoisted by hooks attached to the bands or fastenings of such bales.
+When men are working in the square of the hatch, bales of cotton, wool, cork, gunny bags or similar articles shall not be hoisted by hooks attached to the bands or fastenings of such bales, unless such bands or fastenings are designed and certified for hoisting.